Contests & Promotions

 Community Code of Conduct

-If you post in our officially moderated spaces, you agree to our moderation policies.
+If you post in our officially moderated spaces, your content is subject to our moderation policies.
 When you are using your own website or social media channels, you are more than welcome to post whatever content you wish.

 This code of conduct doesn’t change anything about the way that the current Extra Credits community behaves; rather, it exists to give some insight into our moderation process, reinforce our values, and help community members feel comfortable posting in our spaces and welcoming new viewers to these spaces.